 - ½ teaspoon salt

-- Line an 8 inch metal pan with nonstick foil or regular foil.
-If using regular foil, then butter it.
+- Line an 8 inch metal pan with foil and grease with some butter.

 - Put the vanilla, chocolate chips, marshmallows and nuts in a large mixing bowl and set aside.

 - In a heavy 3 quart saucepan, combine the sugar, evaporated milk, butter and salt; bring to a rolling boil over medium heat, stirring continuously.
-Starting at when the mixture hits a boil, set the timer for 4 minutes, reduce heat to the lowest temperature at which the mixture will maintain the boil, then boil and stir until the timer rings.
+Starting when the mixture hits a boil, set the timer for 4 minutes and reduce heat to the lowest temperature at which the mixture will maintain the boil, then boil gently until timer rings.

 - Remove from heat and gradually add the boiled mixture to chocolate chip mixture.
 I do this in thirds rather than all at once -- 1/3 and stir, add 1/3 and stir and 1/3 and stir until smooth.